 SLT works to protect wild populations of the elusive snow leopard, ensuring their habitats are protected and increasing awareness in local communities about the value of conservation, as well as providing community members with alternative livelihoods and compensation for livestock lost to snow leopards.
 We support ground-breaking snow leopard research in Mongolia and eco-camps and other education programs in both countries.

 WildAid is an organisation based in San Francisco, USA, which campaigns on an international scale to reduce the demand for wildlife products.

 From educational messaging in Vietnam to prevent the use of pangolin scales in traditional medicine, to campaigning for a ban on tiger part consumption in China, WildAid works to reduce wildlife product consumption across the world.

 Wildlife Trust of India (WTI) is a nature conservation organisation working to conserve wildlife and their habitats across India.

-DSWF has provided rapid aid to address wildlife emergencies in India, such as initiatives to reduce human-elephant conflict, as well as support to address trafficking of the slender loris.
+DSWF has provided rapid aid to address wildlife emergencies in India, such as initiatives to reduce human-wildlife conflict.

 The Pangolin Project, based in Kenya, is dedicated to pangolin conservation, research and protection.